 This experience has made me aware of how often I assume every person I see, especially every person that looks like me, is experiencing the world just as I am.

 It’s given me a glimpse, even if it’s only the size of a pinhole in comparison, to the unconditional love parents have for their children and the commitment to adaptability that comes with that.
 When I see a kid running rampant at the grocery store, I save the passive aggressive glance (that I’ve now received) and remind myself they’re trying their best.

 It’s been a huge learning experience in mine and Brandon’s relationship, of how we can work together as a team and stay the course even when it’s tempting to quit.
 We’ve had to think critically about whether we’re the best home for Maya, and how we can continue ensuring that.

 Turns out, off-leash dog parks and dog birthday parties weren’t designed with a family like ours in mind.
 That’s fine, it’s a reminder of how many people go through their day-to-day with transportation, buildings, and jobs that weren’t designed with them in mind.

 These are not meant to be apple-to-apple comparisons; rather, this awareness is what keeps me grounded on the not so perfect days.
 It’s what instantly makes me grateful for all that I have and all that I can do.

-That gratitude is rooted in every day returning to a happy home— mind you, a condo in the city with a communal yard that we avoid— that’s filled with cuddles on the couch, items knocked over by Maya’s tail, cooking with a four legged shadow, endless laughter, and most importantly, the permission to come as you are.
+That gratitude is rooted in every day returning to a happy home that’s filled with cuddles on the couch, items knocked over by Maya’s tail, cooking with a four legged shadow, endless laughter, and most importantly, the permission to come as you are.